 Estimated Return Time: 11:00 PM

-Bring: Bring your dinner, water for the hike, drinks, a flash light, poncho (just in case), camera, and warm clothes or blankets (it can get chilly after dark even in July) in a pack to keep your hands free while hiking.
+Bring: A flash light or headlamp (required), dinner or snacks, water for the hike, drinks, poncho or rain gear (just in case), camera, bug spray, and warm clothes or blankets (it can get chilly after dark even in July) in a pack to keep your hands free while hiking.
 You are also welcome to bring small coolers and folding chairs.
+Be sure to wear hiking boots or closed toe walking shoes.
 The Museum’s team will transport coolers and chairs up the mountain and will provide watermelon.

-Note: We have special permission to hike on private property and cannot allow pets.
+Please Note: Only ages 10 and up are allowed to attend this event.
+Babies and toddlers may not attend due to the difficulty of the hike.
+We have special permission to hike on private property and cannot allow pets.
 Also, there are no bathrooms on the mountain – just the surrounding woods.

 Cost: $50 for members, $65 for nonmembers, $35 under 18